5 Favorite Web Apps For Practicing Automation Testing

 Underlying technology: ~50 different frontend frameworks

-2.- Restful booker (Mark Winteringham)
+2. Restful Booker (Mark Winteringham)

 Public instance: https://restful-booker.herokuapp.com